pvanhoof/dir-examples/README.md

     $ export LD_LIBRARY_PATH=$PWD/_test/lib
     $ echo -en "#include <qmake-example.h>\nmain() {} " > test.cpp
     $ g++ -fPIC test.cpp -o test.o `pkg-config qmake-example-4.3 --libs --cflags`

+You can see that it got linked to libqmake-example-4.3.so.2, where that 2 at the end is (current - age).

     $ ldd test.o
         linux-gate.so.1 (0xb77b0000)
         libqmake-example-4.3.so.2 => $PWD/_test/lib/libqmake-example-4.3.so.2 (0xb77a6000)